A Stable Measure of Chaos in Dynamical Systems using Persistent Homology: An Algorithm for Computing the 0-Persistence Exponent

-We construct a similar pipeline to that of Kantz algorithm in order to estimate the persistence exponent of a real univariate time series via its state space embedding, which we call the \emph{persistence exponent algorithm}.
-We provide a description of \autoref{alg:Persistence} for computing the persistence exponent.
-Given the $i$-th observation $\vx_i$ in an embedding with $N$ points, the $0$-dimensional Betti vector from Vietoris-Rips filtration on its $\delta$-neighborhood $N_\delta(\vx_i) = \{\vx_j:\norm{\vx_i-\vx_j} < \delta\}$ is given by
+We construct a similar pipeline to that of Kantz algorithm in order to estimate the 0-persistence exponent of a real univariate time series via its state space embedding, which we call the \emph{0-persistence algorithm} (Algorithm \ref{alg:Persistence}).
+Given the $i$-th observation $\vx_i$ in an embedding with $N$ points, the $0$-dimensional (scaled) Betti vector from Vietoris-Rips filtration on its $\delta$-neighborhood $\bar{N}_\delta(\vx_i) = \{\vx_j:\norm{\vx_i-\vx_j} < \delta\}$ is given by